Valacyclovir for Herpes: Everything You Need To Know

-Valacyclovir is an antiviral drug.
+Valacyclovir is an oral antiviral drug.
 Antivirals work to prevent viruses like herpes from entering new healthy cells in your body and spreading.
 They can also help keep the herpes virus from replicating inside your body.

 Even though valacyclovir can help to treat and prevent herpes outbreaks, there is no known cure for herpes.
 The virus continues to live in a dormant state in your body until it's activated again.